Tell us your real names, country of birth, date of birth, and childhood experience.

 Follow them and share their music, if you’re being supportive then you will get support back.

 Tell us the piece of advice you will give to an upcoming artist.

 Don’t give up!
 Watch YouTube.
 Write poetry and ad chord progressions to them afterward.

 Working with lyrics first is so cool and also the song rarely falls short on the lyric part that way.

 Elaborate on your music careers, albums, songs, tours, recognition, or awards you might have obtained.

 It’s hard talking about your career like that without it sounding like a resume.

-And since I don’t like that I can start off with saying that I haven’t really blown up in that way people might expect one too.
+And since I don’t like that I can start off by saying that I haven’t really blown up in that way people might expect one too.

-To me my local radio station and blog recognition has been my number one booster of my career.
+To me, my local radio station and blog recognition have been the number one booster of my career.

 P3 Stockholm, and blogs that write or say things about me and let my music get some airplay are very good to get fans that stick.